 The most strategic locations to embed buttons are your navigation bar, homepage footer, or blog page header.
 Talk to your marketing or webmaster if you’re unsure how to get started or check out this resource here.

 Signup page – You can also link to a standalone subscribe page that your marketing and sales reps can add to various processes.
 Examples include adding this to employee email signature, add to your social channels, use at events for new prospects and also in your post-purchase process.
-Extu can generate a hosted link for your via Campaign Monitor or we can share code to embed on your website to host (preview embed form option here).
+Extu can generate a hosted link for your via Campaign Monitor or we can share code to embed on your website to host.
 See more details on where to put a subscribe form.

 How to Setup Subscribe Form Workflow